 Strengthen your knees: The knees take a pounding when running downhill.
 Exercises such as one-legged and two-legged bunnyhops can help prevent injury.
 Be sure to do your bunnyhops on an uphill section of trail.
 You don’t want to over-stress your knees by doing them on flats or downhills – and definitely don’t do them on pavement.
 Do twenty hops uphill on both legs, then ten hops up on each leg.
 Work three to five reps of these exercises into your trail runs once or twice a week.

 Train your quads: Downhill running is very hard on the quads, as they contract sharply with each footfall.
 This can lead to extreme muscle soreness a day or two after a hard downhill run – and, if a muscle imbalance develops, it may trigger knee problems such as PFPS.
 Gym exercises such as squats and leg-lifts can strengthen quads.
 But incorporating downhill repeats into your training runs from time to time will also help.
 Find a downhill slope, not too steep, and about 200 to 300 yards long (non-technical trail or pavement).
-Run the downhill hard, aiming for four to eight repetitions.
+Run the online casino downhill hard, aiming for four to eight repetitions.
 In particular, if you know you have a big run with downhill sections coming up, running downhill repeats twelve to fourteen days before will help prepare the quads, while allowing adequate recovery before the event.

 Work on your running form